RJbalikian/wells4hydrogeology/README.md

 ## master_notebook contains an interactive jupyter notebook with all the steps for running the main body of the script

 ## w4h folder contains all scripts with functions used
+- classify: functions for classifying the data
+- clean: functions for cleaning the data
-- readData: functions for reading in various files
+- export: functions for exporting the data, both as tables and rasters
+- layers: functinos for generating layer(ed) models
 - mapping: functions for mapping or performing geospatial analysis
-- cleanData: functions for cleaning the data
-- classify: functions for classifying the data
+- read: functions for reading in various files
+- utilities: general utility functions used throughout

 ## resources folder contains all the files that are read in/used by the scripts
 - ISGS_HEADER_yyyy-mm-dd.TXT: tabular data exported from ISGS oracle database containing "header" information (i.e., metadata) about all the wells